I don’t know about you, but I heard this question a lot.

 So, don’t give your dog uncooked mustard greens unless instructed otherwise by your vet.

-Should dogs eat the stems?
+Should dogs eat the stems of mustard greens?

 No, do not feed your dog the stems from mustard greens.

 They’re too tough and fibrous for dogs’ digestion systems.

 Also, the leaves have more nutrients than the stems.

 So, why bother when your dog can enjoy the delicious leaves instead?

 Another thing to remember is that some people believe that feeding your dog the stems will help prevent cancer later in life.
 However, there hasn’t been enough research done yet to prove this theory true.
 So, we recommend sticking to the leafy parts of the plant.